The saturation number of $C_6$: Proof of Theorem

 Clearly,

 Observe that for any $x\in V(G)$ and $1\le i<j\le 6$, we have

 ($\divideontimes$) if $f_i(x)\ge0$, then $f_j(x)\ge 0$; if $f_i(x)<0$, then $f_1(x)\le \cdots \le f_i(x)<0$.

-In order to prove Theorem~\ref{main}, it is enough to prove Theorem~\ref{f7vge0} by inequalities~(\ref{g*}) and (4).
-Before we do this, we firstly obtain the following two useful results, which indicate that the number of vertices in $V_i^{5-}$ ($i=3,4$) are not too many.
-Their proofs are stated in Sections 5 and 6. \begin{thm} Let $x \in V_2$.
+In order to prove Theorem~\ref{main}, it is enough to prove Theorem~\ref{f7vge0} by inequalities~(\ref{g}) and (4), which will be proved in Section 8.
+Before we do this, we firstly prove the following two results in Sections 6 and 7, which indicate that the number of vertices in $V_i^{5-}$ for any $i\in\{3,4\}$ are few. \begin{thm} Let $x \in V_2$.
 Then $\sum_{y\in N_3(x)}n_4^{5-}(y)\le1$. \end{thm}

 \begin{thm} Let $x \in V_2$.
 Then $n_3^{5-}(x)\le1$.
-Moreover, if $n_3^{5-}(x)=1$, then $n_4^{5-}(y)=0$ for any $y\in N_3(x)\setminus N_3^{5-}(x)$. \end{thm}
+Moreover, if $n_3^{5-}(x)=1$, then $n_4^{5-}(y)=0$ for any $y\in N_3^{5+}(x)$. \end{thm}